openmotics/gateway-service/README.md

 layout python python3
 ```

+This direnv will utilize dotenv to manage the environment, use nix for the python & foreman dependencies (see shell.nix) and will utilize python3 as the default interpreter.

+### Environment: create .env
 The openmotics service loads a config file from `$OPENMOTICS_PREFIX/etc`
 where settings like the platform and ports can be overridden.
 This means that this environment variable
 must be set before starting the service.

-Add this to the .env file in the gateway root folder.
+Add this to the `.env` file in the gateway root folder.
 ```
 OPENMOTICS_PREFIX=/some/directory/pointing/to/openmotics/gateway
 ```